ckilpatrick20/katacoda-ckilpatrick/intro-to-tdd-with-java/scenario-student-tracking-application/step4.md

 // assert
 ```

+To adhere to this pattern, we must seperate out our `new Student()` object instantiation and put it on its own line.

 Copy the updated test method with comments to the `StudentTest.java` file:
 <pre class="file" data-filename="src/test/java/StudentTest.java" data-target="replace">
 import org.junit.jupiter.api.Test;